AaronGCProg/BulletLeague3D/README.md

 BulletLeague3D is car physics based game that takes inspiration from Rocket League.
 This is an student project made by sophomore students from CITM.

+## Objectives
+The objective of BulletLeague3D is to be a tribute to the Rocket League style of gameplay (fiest introduced to the market by SSper Snic Acrobatic Battle Powered Cars).
+The main goal of our project is to have two cars (and thus, multiple cameras) that beheave like the ones of Rocket League (jump, boost, flips, flying,...), a field of "Rocke League-like football" & a game loop according that represents it's gameplay.

+## Guide to Finish the Game
+Every match lasts 5min; whoever scores more wins the match.
+After a match is over, the score of each player is reset & a new match starts.
+So, to finish the game you have to beat your oponent!
+To score a goal, you must push the ball fully into your oponen's goal; when a goal is performed, a new round starts.
+This is our main game loop & it repeats itself until the match is finished & a new one starts.

+In case of a draw, everybody is a winner:)

 ## Link to our Github Project:
 https://github.com/AaronGCProg/BulletLeague3D